builtbykrit/krit-teams/README.md

 Set of django apps for teams and invitations

 This library uses `django-rest-auth`, `djangorestframework`, and `djangorestframework-jsonapi`.

+`krit-authentication` is also a dependency so you do not need to install it seperately.

 Current version: 0.1

 ## Getting started